m3verma/m3verma.github.io/NLP/Book_Speech_Language_Process/Chapter_2.md

 | 3 w i d e r _ | |
 | 2 n e w _ | |

-The BPE algorithm first counts all pairs of adjacent symbols: the most frequent is the pair e r because it occurs in newer (frequency of 6) and wider (frequency of 3) for a total of 9 occurrences.1 We then merge these symbols, treating er as one symbol, and count again :
+The BPE algorithm first counts all pairs of adjacent symbols: the most frequent is the pair e r because it occurs in newer (frequency of 6) and wider (frequency of 3) for a total of 9 occurrences.
+We then merge these symbols, treating er as one symbol, and count again :

 | corpus       | vocabulary          |
 |:-------------|:------------------|